At some stage of our time on Earth, we might wonder about the meaning of our life.

 In Japanese culture, to find meaning and purpose in life is to find one’s ikigai.
-We have a fantastic and in-depth exercise called Finding Your Ikigai, which takes you through a series of steps to deeply assess and help you find your fulfilling meaning in life.
+We have a fantastic and in-depth exercise called Identifying Your Ikigai, which takes you through a series of steps to assess and help you find your fulfilling meaning in life.

 Living a life with meaning and value can make you happier, more content, more resilient through hard times, and more likely to influence the lives of others.

-If you are filled with questions about what you should do with your life and what really matters, then the Perceived Personal Meaning Scale is for you.
+If you are filled with questions about what you should do with your life and what really matters, then the Uncover Your Purpose worksheet is for you.
 It has several tough questions, but if you can answer them honestly and comprehensively, it will shine a light on the path you are meant to follow.

 The two cofounders of PositivePsychology.com offer a lighthearted podcast episode about passion, work, and money, and how they encourage others to follow their passion and live a more authentic life.

 Here is a short list of other useful podcasts that tackle issues around finding meaning in one’s life:

 3. Physical Meeting Groups

 If you are looking for social groups that share your interests or hobbies, then consider using Meetup.com.

 Meetup is a ‘social connections’ site.
 People create local groups for like-minded individuals, and these groups indulge in professional interests (e.g., entrepreneur support groups), physical activities (e.g., hiking), and social interests (e.g., opera lovers or book clubs).

 A Take-Home Message

 Finding meaning in life is a journey that could start with something as simple as a pen and paper, deep reflection, and one of our tools mentioned above.
 Or your journey could start by stepping out the door and connecting with a neighbor, making a newfound friend, or starting a hobby you have wanted to explore but never got around to.

 During your journey, you might that having meaning in life is not about yourself, but serving others.